25 Genius Ways to Get a Healthy Lifestyle on a Budget

 How to have a healthy lifestyle on a budget

-Strawberries in January?
-Apples in June?
-Tomatoes in December?
-True, it can be expensive to buy fresh year-round, so make eating veggies more wallet-friendly by looking for signs that produce is in season in your area, and/or local.
-(Here’s exactly when you should be buying your favorite fruits and vegetables.)
+Instead of buying what you want when you want it, embrace flexibility and buy what’s in season in your area by educating yourself on when you should be buying your favorite fruits and vegetables.
 “Buying what’s in season is not only cheaper, but it also tastes better and can have more nutrients,” says registered dietitian Megan Casper.
 Here’s another money-saving tip: “Try checking out your local farmer’s market at the end of the day, when they tend to slash prices so they don’t have to haul perishables back home.”

 When buying meat, try choosing cuts that are less pricey, like chicken thighs instead of chicken breasts, or beef chuck roast instead of sirloin.
 “Cheaper cuts of meat, like pork shoulder or chuck, may be a bit tougher, but they can be slow-cooked to a juicy perfection,” Casper says.
 Leaner cuts have more meat per dollar than ones with a layer of fat that will be cut or cooked away.
 Plus, they are one of the best meats to eat.